Sterol 14-demethylase

-Although the lanosterol 14α-demethylase is present in a wide variety of organisms, the enzyme is studied primarily in the context of fungi, where it plays an essential role in mediating membrane permeability.
-In fungi, CYP51 catalyzes the demethylation of lanosterol to create an important precursor that is eventually converted into ergosterol.
-This steroid then makes its way throughout the cell, where it alters the permeability and rigidity of plasma membranes much as cholesterol does in animals.
-Because ergosterol constitutes a fundamental component of fungal membranes, many antifungal medications have been developed to inhibit 14α-demethylase activity and prevent the production of this key compound.
+The 14α-demethylase (CYP51) is present in some bacteria, animals, fungi, plants, and some protozoa: the only "ubiquitous P450".
+It appears in every sterol biosynthesis pathway known as of 2007.
+In animals (including humans), CYP51A1 catalyzes the demethylation of lanosterol or 24,25-dihydrolanosterol to create an important precursor that is eventually converted into cholesterol, a key determinant of the permeability and rigidity of plasma membranes.
+In fungi, the same reaction leads to the production of ergosterol, which plays an analogous role.
+The differences between animal and fungal versions of this enzyme allow antifungal medications to inhibit the fungal version and prevent the production of this key compound.

 Nomenclature

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+Enzyme nomenclature

 The systematic name of this enzyme class is sterol,NADPH:oxygen oxidoreductase (14-methyl cleaving).
 Other names in common use include obtusufoliol 14-demethylase, lanosterol 14-demethylase, lanosterol 14alpha-demethylase, and sterol 14alpha-demethylase.
 This enzyme participates in biosynthesis of steroids.

+CYP nomenclature

-These are not the typical CYP subfamilies, but only one subfamily is created for each major taxonomic group.
-CYP51A for Animals, CYP51B for Bacteria.
+These are not the typical CYP subfamilies as the sequence identify cutoffs have been greatly relaxed.
+The initial subfamilies were created based on major taxonomic groups: CYP51A for Animals, CYP51B for Bacteria.
 CYP51C for Chromista, CYP51D for Dictyostelium, CYP51E for Euglenozoa, CYP51F for Fungi.
+These groups based on source organisms agree well with the actual relationships between the CYP51 enzymes because they are, with few exceptions, all derived from vertical inheritance.

 Those groups with only one CYP51 per species are all called by one name: CYP51A1 is for all animal CYP51s since they are orthologous.
-The same is true for CYP51B, C, D, E and F. CYP51G (green plants) and CYP51Hs (monocots only so far) have individual sequence numbers.
+The same is true for CYP51B, C, D, E and F. CYP51G (green plants) and CYP51Hs (monocots only so far) have individual sequence numbers, but this is more of a consequence of the plant community's historical neglect of orthology.